xmmedia/XMMailTestBundle/README.md

 ## Usage

-Below is a typicaly usage.
+Below is how this bundle would be typically used.

 ```php
 <?php